HapiBodhi/Coom/README.md

 # Coom
-Adds coom, a mythical new substance from the majestic coomalope
+Adds coom, a mythical new substance from the majestic coomalope.
+Milk the newly added coomalope to get raw coom.
+Process this into coom at the drug lab and you're good to go!